dhis2-metadata/C19_CS/docs/c19_cs-design.md

 7. Facilitate case notification and national/regional/global case reporting
 8. Generate dashboards and analytics tools for monitoring disease trends and planning response efforts

-The design of the case-based tracker program assumes that [WHO case definitions][1] are followed in the use case; its use can be adapted to local case definitions as needed.
+The design of the case tracker program assumes that [WHO case definitions][1] are followed in the use case; its use can be adapted to local case definitions as needed.
 The WHO case definitions were updated on March 20, 2020 and noted below.

 > \* Suspected case: A) a patient with acute respiratory illness (fever and at least one sign/symptom of respiratory disease (e.g., cough, shortness of breath), AND with no other aetiology that fully explains the clinical presentation AND a history of travel to or residence in a country/area or territory reporting local transmission of COVID-19 disease during the 14 days prior to symptom onset; **OR**, B) A patient with any acute respiratory illness AND having been in contact with a confirmed or probable COVID-19 case (see definition of contact) in the last 14 days prior to onset of symptoms; **OR,** C) A patient with severe acute respiratory infection (fever and at least one sign/symptom of respiratory disease (e.g., cough, shortness breath) AND requiring hospitalization AND with no other aetiology that fully explains the clinical presentation.
 >